slaubrie/log-project-western-australia/log-project-western-australia.md

 **Abundance** <br> First, I look at the abundance of microtransect plants in log vs open plots in 2020.
 For this analysis, I include all plants including unknown plants.
-I find that log transects have marginally significantly more plants than open transects, but it really is a marginal difference (mean difference is approximately a half a plant).
+There is no significant difference in plant abundance between initial plot types.

 ``` r
 # look at plant abundance in log vs open